 First portion: listening

-Meetings rarely start with numbers.
-It begins with your story.
-How did you get here?
-Divorce?
+A meeting rarely starts with numbers.
+It starts with your story.
+How did you end up here?
+A divorce?
 An illness?
-A business that didn’t take off after the pandemic?
-A slow accumulation over ten years?
-Context isn’t a detail: it directly guides the solutions that are right for you.
+A business that never recovered after the pandemic?
+A slow buildup over ten years?
+The context isn’t just a detail—it directly shapes the solutions that are right for you.

 Second section: portrait

-The trustee then reviews your complete financial situation with you.
-Income, expenses, debts, assets, family status.
-This exercise generally takes between 45 and 75 minutes, depending on its complexity.
-At the end, you’ll have a clearer picture of your situation than you’ve probably had in a long time.
+The financial advisor will then review your complete financial situation with you—including your income, expenses, debts, assets, and family status.
+This process typically takes between 45 and 75 minutes, depending on its complexity.
+By the end, you’ll have a clearer picture of your situation than you’ve probably had in a long time.

 Third section: options are presented

-Based on this portrait, the trustee will explain the solutions that are really applicable to your case.
-Depending on your situation, this may include an informal agreement with your creditors, a consumer proposal, personal bankruptcy, or sometimes none of the three if another route makes more sense.
+Based on this assessment, the trustee will explain the options that are actually applicable to your situation.
+Depending on your circumstances, this may include an informal agreement with your creditors, a consumer proposal, personal bankruptcy, or sometimes none of the three if another course of action makes more sense.

-Each option is presented to you with its advantages, disadvantages, costs, delays and real consequences on your credit file, your assets and your daily life.
+Each option is presented to you along with its advantages, disadvantages, costs, timeframes, and real-world implications for your credit history, your assets, and your daily life.
 No gray areas.
 No exaggerated promises.

 Three myths we hear every week

-Myth: “Going to see a trustee means going bankrupt.
-Reality: Bankruptcy is only one of several solutions.
-Many of our customers resolve their situation through a proposal or agreement, without ever filing for bankruptcy.
+Myth: “Going to a bankruptcy trustee means filing for bankruptcy.”
+Reality: Bankruptcy is just one of several options.
+Many of our clients resolve their financial situation through a proposal or an agreement, without ever filing for bankruptcy.

-Myth: “The trustee works for the creditors, not for me.
-Fact: The trustee is an impartial officer of the court.
-But during the initial meeting, his role is to advise you on the best course of action.
-And our values – accessibility, listening, thoroughness – guide this relationship every step of the way.
+Myth: “The trustee works for the creditors, not for me. ” Fact: The trustee is an impartial judicial officer.
+But during the initial meeting, their role is to advise you on the best course of action.
+And our values—accessibility, attentiveness, and thoroughness—guide this relationship at every step.

-Myth: “It’s better to wait for things to settle down on their own.
-Reality: The sooner you act, the more options you have.
-A situation that’s manageable today can crystallize into a wage garnishment or lawsuit in six months’ time.
-Time is almost never your ally when it comes to debt.
+Myth: “It’s better to wait for things to sort themselves out.”
+Reality: The sooner you take action, the more options you’ll have—and the better those options will be.
+A situation that’s manageable today could turn into a wage garnishment or a lawsuit in six months.
+Time is almost never on your side when it comes to debt.

-The earlier you act, the more options you have.
-A situation that’s manageable today can crystallize into a wage garnishment or lawsuit in six months’ time.
-Time is almost never your ally when it comes to debt.
+The sooner you take action, the more options you’ll have—and the better those options will be.
+A situation that’s manageable today could turn into a wage garnishment or a lawsuit in six months.
+Time is almost never on your side when it comes to debt.

 What you leave with at the end of the meeting